openstack/keystonemiddleware/doc/source/middlewarearchitecture.rst

 Extended the request with additional User Information
 -----------------------------------------------------

-:py:class:`keystoneclient.middleware.auth_token.AuthProtocol` extends the
+:py:class:`keystonemiddleware.auth_token.AuthProtocol` extends the
 request with additional information if the user has been authenticated.
-See the "What we add to the request for use by the OpenStack service" section in :py:mod:`keystoneclient.middleware.auth_token` for the list of fields set by the auth_token middleware.
+See the "What we add to the request for use by the OpenStack service" section in :py:mod:`keystonemiddleware.auth_token` for the list of fields set by the auth_token middleware.